 When people are ready to move on from Orchard Manor they are supported to visit other places and explore the opportunities a new home can provide.
 Our team supports both the individual and their new home to understand needs, the changes taking place and to make a good transition.

 The Skills Centre and Orchard Manor is situated in the village of Meldreth, just ten miles south of Cambridge, on the Cambridgeshire/Hertfordshire border.
 Facilities include:

-We are a CQC Outstanding registered care home and offer flexible 52-week residential placements for young adults aged 19 – 30 years old and specialise in supporting those of you with complex health needs.
-For those who require it we offer 1:1 support throughout the day.
-Our support workers work with the young people using a number of techniques to allow them to express their likes, dislikes, wants, needs and dreams to ensure every day at Orchard is awesome.
+We are a CQC ‘Outstanding’ registered care home and offer flexible 52-week residential placements, specialising in supporting young people with severe and profound learning difficulties and complex health needs.
+Our support workers are trained to use a number of techniques to empower residents to express their likes, dislikes, wants, needs and aspirations and ensure every day at Orchard is fulfilling.

-Orchard Manor is registered for 31 beds which is available in a range of designed flats, from a busy 9 bed flat, to a small 2 bed flat.
-Every room is large and wheelchair accessible and can be equipped with assisted technology where required.
-Every flat has a kitchen where the young people are able to get involved in preparing meals, and there is also a lounge for residents to relax and socialise with their flatmates in.
+Orchard Manor is registered for 31 beds and currently undergoing renovation with each area designed to provide flexible, homely and comfortable age-appropriate living accommodation.
+Rooms are large and wheelchair accessible and can be equipped with assistive technology where required.
+All the living areas have a kitchen where people are encouraged to get involved in choosing and preparing meals and a large lounge area where residents can relax and socialise with their house mates.